Chemed (CHE) Scheduled to Post Earnings on Thursday

-Chemed (NYSE:CHE) is set to post its quarterly earnings results after the market closes on Thursday, February 24th.
+Chemed (NYSE:CHE) is scheduled to release its earnings data after the market closes on Thursday, February 24th.
 Analysts expect Chemed to post earnings of $5.06 per share for the quarter.
-Individual interested in listening to the company’s earnings conference call can do so using this link.
+Persons that wish to register for the company’s earnings conference call can do so using this link.

-In related news, Director Donald E. Saunders sold 500 shares of the firm’s stock in a transaction on Monday, December 27th.
-The stock was sold at an average price of $532.43, for a total value of $266,215.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-3.69% of the stock is currently owned by corporate insiders.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, March 18th.
+Investors of record on Monday, February 28th will be given a dividend of $0.36 per share.
+The ex-dividend date of this dividend is Friday, February 25th.
+This represents a $1.44 annualized dividend and a yield of 0.31%.
+Chemed’s dividend payout ratio (DPR) is presently 7.57%.

+Several institutional investors have recently added to or reduced their stakes in CHE.
+EverSource Wealth Advisors LLC purchased a new position in shares of Chemed in the 4th quarter worth about $229,000.
+LPL Financial LLC raised its holdings in shares of Chemed by 4.0% in the 4th quarter.
+LPL Financial LLC now owns 2,969 shares of the company’s stock worth $1,571,000 after purchasing an additional 113 shares during the period.
+Cubist Systematic Strategies LLC raised its holdings in shares of Chemed by 80.8% in the 4th quarter.
+Cubist Systematic Strategies LLC now owns 940 shares of the company’s stock worth $497,000 after purchasing an additional 420 shares during the period.
+Stifel Financial Corp grew its stake in shares of Chemed by 8.0% in the fourth quarter.
+Stifel Financial Corp now owns 26,763 shares of the company’s stock valued at $14,158,000 after buying an additional 1,979 shares in the last quarter.
+Finally, Amalgamated Bank grew its stake in shares of Chemed by 3.9% in the fourth quarter.
+Amalgamated Bank now owns 11,602 shares of the company’s stock valued at $6,138,000 after buying an additional 440 shares in the last quarter.
+Institutional investors own 88.38% of the company’s stock.

-Separately, Zacks Investment Research upgraded Chemed from a “hold” rating to a “buy” rating and set a $496.00 target price for the company in a research report on Friday, January 21st.
+Separately, Zacks Investment Research upgraded Chemed from a “hold” rating to a “buy” rating and set a $496.00 target price on the stock in a research report on Friday, January 21st.

 About Chemed